-AwardWallet receives compensation from advertising partners for links on the blog.
+AwardWallet may receive compensation from advertising partners when you visit our site, click on a link, when you are approved for a credit card, or when an account is opened.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
-Here's our complete list of Advertisers.
+Here’s our complete list of Advertisers.

 The catch?
 This airline fee credit can only be applied to fees on the one airline you select before making an eligible purchase.
 That makes your airline choice quite consequential.
 Whether you're just enrolling in this benefit or switching your airline allegiance, here's how to change your preferred airline for the Amex airline fee credit.

-How The Amex Airline Fee Credit Works
+How the Amex Airline Fee Credit Works

-Before this benefit can apply, you select an eligible airline.
+Before this benefit can apply, you must select an eligible airline.
 Here's the list of airlines you can choose from:

 - Alaska Airlines